spaghetti-n5/VW-project/README.md

 - Add Cypress tests in CI pipeline
 - Update icon in tab navigation
 - Update LoadingSpinner to use a nice animation
+- Error Bundler
+- Extract API query to separate component, so it can be reused